eclipse-zenoh/zenoh-pico/examples/packages/zenohpico-mylinux/README.md

 # zenohpico-mylinux

-This directory contains a runnable out-of-tree package example for Zenoh-Pico.
+This directory contains a full out-of-tree package example for Zenoh-Pico.
 It exports:

 - `mylinux::system`
 - `mylinux::serial_uart`

-and provides descriptor files for:
+and provides:

 - `platforms/mylinux.cmake`

-The example reuses Zenoh-Pico's built-in `network`, `tcp`, and `udp` pieces and adds only an external system layer and serial transport target.
-The system layer uses a custom platform marker, `ZENOH_MYLINUX`, and provides the corresponding platform header, `zenoh_mylinux_platform.h`.
+The example defines one `mylinux` platform profile.
+The profile sets one `ZP_PLATFORM_SOURCE_FILES` list with the reused POSIX network/TCP/UDP sources, adds the package include directory for `zenoh_mylinux_platform.h`, and links the exported `mylinux::system` and `mylinux::serial_uart` targets through `ZP_PLATFORM_LINK_LIBRARIES`.

 ## Package layout